hasumedic/hasumedic.github.io/_posts/2016-02-23-classes-and-objects.md

 Well, you've heard well.
 Scala is a functional language, but it's actually more of a hybrid between the OOP and functional worlds.

 In order to better organize concepts and units of logic, Scala supports classes.
-The idea behind them is not that different to its counterparts in Java or C++.
+The idea behind them is not that different to their counterparts in Java or C++.
 Here is an overly simplified example:

 {% highlight scala %}
 class Lift(val levels: Int) {